Brussels International Film Festival (2018–present)

-The Brussels International Film Festival (BRIFF) is a film festival that has taken place in the Belgian city of Brussels in September each year since 2018.
+The Brussels International Film Festival (BRIFF) is a film festival that has taken place in Brussels, Belgium every September since 2018.

 It has no relation to the previous Brussels International Film Festival (BRFF), which occurred between 1974 and 2016.

 History

-In its first edition in 2018, which took place in the Flagey building, BRIFF staged three competition categories: International, European and National.
-In 2019, the European competition was dropped and Directors' Week added.
+In its first edition in 2018, which took place in the Flagey Building, BRIFF staged three competition categories: International, European and National.
+In 2019, the European competition was dropped and the Directors' Week section was added.

-Description
+Overview

 The event takes place in several cinemas around Brussels, and hosts several competitions, retrospectives, master-classes, youth activities, professional events, and programs of films around a specific theme.

 The three competitions as of 2021 are International Competition; Directors' Week; and National Competition.